 Creating Event Broker Services

 You can create event broker services in Cluster Manager.
 To create a service, your user account must be assigned the Mission Control Manager or Administrator role.
 When you create an event broker service, you choose the broker version.
 We recommend, when possible, that you use the most recent broker version available to ensure that you have the latest security updates and most modern features.
-You also select a service type, either Enterprise or Developer.
-If you choose an Enterprise service, you can also configure the number of connections, the network throughput, and the message storage capacity, which is essentially the service class.
+You also select a service type, either Enterprise or Developer and the service class.
 You can't change the service class or the event broker version after you've created the service, but you can upscale the service class at a later time.
 For more information, see Upscaling Event Broker Services.

 The number of services that you can create in your account are based on your service limits.
 If you require more services or have reached your service limits, see Increasing Your Capacity or Number of Event Broker Services.